 Executive Presence requires leaders to go beyond feedback and discover how they impact those around them.
 They learn to see themselves through the eyes of others.

 This assists in two ways.

 Firstly, leaders, develop a greater understanding and appreciation of the needs of those around them.
 Secondly, they see and accept how they are perceived.
 This in itself lets leaders modify their responses.
 Leaders learn to tailor their message and approach to suit the stakeholders, the current situation, and the outcome they are seeking.

 As leaders develop their Presence, what are some of the goals they set themselves?
 Here are a few from a recent programme I led:

 - Make positive first impressions without needing content.

 - Swiftly make myself known in groups.

-In the Executive Presence programme we identify how you would know if you were successful in achieving your goals.
+In the Executive Presence programme, we identify how to know if you were successful in achieving your goals.
 Here are some success measures leaders have identified:

 © Diana Jones